 If you need a drug test today, National Drug Screening can assist you with one phone call.
-We can accomplish drug testing at our drug screening centers across the united states of America, including centers located in Wisconsin and open daily.
+We can accomplish drug testing at our drug screening centers across the United States of America, including centers located in Wisconsin and open daily.

 Drug and alcohol testing in Wisconsin is accomplished with hair testing, urine testing, oral fluid testing, and fingernail testing.
 If you need to test your teenagers for drugs, we can help; one phone call and we can get you in for a drug test today.
 K2 and Spice are dangerous and can cause health consequences.
 Bath salts are dangerous and cause many emergency room visits.
-National screening drug testing centers can test for bath salts and k2 – spice.
+National Drug Screening drug testing centers can test for bath salts and k2 – spice.

 A drug-free workplace program has five major components, it is not just drug testing.
 A comprehensive drug-free workplace program consists of: